 But again, the biggest benefit of magnetic lashes is that they don’t require glue, so some consider them a safer alternative to glue lashes.

-That all having been said, if they are applied, removed and taken care of properly, both magnetic lashes and glue lashes are good options if you are looking to enhance your natural lashes.
+That said, if they are applied, removed, and taken care of properly, both magnetic lashes and glue lashes are good options if you are looking to enhance your natural lashes.
 It’s really a matter of personal preference.